 What framework will we adopt from 2022/23 onwards?

 University Executive Board has agreed, on the basis of these findings, to continue hybrid working arrangements for office-based roles in professional services.
+This will use the Bath Hybrid model.
 We will maintain a phased approach, monitoring activity and reviewing guidance every Semester.

 The guiding principles are:

 - to enable a thriving and caring University campus community, in which every staff member is able to work as successfully as possible in a safe and secure way

 - to seek to develop ways of working to deliver our strategy as successfully as possible for the benefit of all students and staff

 - to support sustainable and productive staff working practices that make maximum use of our learning so far, and therefore we will adopt a framework, from which we will learn and iterate.

 In practical terms, the overall framework from this year will be retained in this ‘Bath Hybrid model’, with Heads of Department agreeing a ‘high’, ‘medium’ or ‘low’ presence for each role within their teams, depending on the business need: